 Significant matter Commentary Objection - disposal of the Dreamlands site The objection relates to whether the Council received commercial value on the sale of the Dreamlands site.
 Our work on this objection remains in progress.
 We have undertaken sufficient work on the disposal price and treatment of the asset from a financial statements perspective.
 The remaining aspects relate to the value for money arrangements.
-Objections - Lottery and DPO licences The objections relate to the named accountable officer on both the Lottery and the Data Protection Officer licenses.
-Our review of this objection is still ongoing.
+We expect to have completed this objection by the next Audit and Risk Committee in November.
+Objections - Lottery and DPO licences The objections relate to the named accountable officer on both the Lottery and the Data Our review of this objection is still ongoing.
 Based on our review we consider the matters raised in the objection to relate to the value for money arrangements.
+Protection Officer licenses.
+We expect to have completed this objection by the next Audit and Risk Committee in November.
 Objection - Margate Town Deal Board The objection relates to the Council's governance arrangements for the Margate Town Deal Board.
 Our review of this objection is still ongoing.
 Based on our review we consider the matters raised in the objection to relate to the value for money arrangements.
 2019/20 Objection - use of Non-Disclosure Agreements The objection relates to the use of Non Disclosure agreements.
 We identified that an element of the objection related to the governance matters that were the subject of our written statutory recommendations and further work was delayed whilst those matters were progressed.
 Our review of this objection is still ongoing.
 Based on our review we consider the matters raised in the objection to relate to the value for money arrangements.
+We are awaiting further documents from management to enable us to reach a conclusion on this objection.